RaphaelHebert/nsdpy/docs/main.md

 - **"COX1[Title]"** is the user’s query to NCBI in double quotes.
 It is the same format as the one you would use to query the nucleotide database on [NCBI website](https://www.ncbi.nlm.nih.gov/).

 <ins>Example 2</ins>

-The following command will download the fasta files for all results available in GenBank with COX1 in the title:

     nsdpy -r “((mitochondrion[Title] AND complete[Title] AND Bryozoa[Organism]”